corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-state.md

 ### Add the JSON representable data class

 Place the private variables you just defined in a JSON representable data class outside of the `MarsVoucher` class.
-This sets up a template that the node uses to send this data class to the RPCClient.
+This sets up a template that the node uses to send this data class to the RPC client.

 After you've added this data class, your code should look like this: